 The Rhino Shield protective finish coat is classified as fully permeable by ASTM standards.
 The perm rate allows the coating to breathe and release condensation and vapors.

 Rhino Shield is very popular in coastal regions because of the harsh weather conditions in those areas.
 High salt content in the air, along with excessive moisture and high winds, wear down all other house coatings.
 Rhino Shield stands up to these conditions, having passed the Miami-Dade wind driven rain standard.
-The standard is to withstand 98 mile-per-hour wind driven rain.
+To pass the Miami-Dade standard, Rhino Shield had to withstand a minimum of 98 mile-per-hour wind-driven rain.

 Rhino Shield now includes a three part EPA registered mildewcide cocktail.
-It includes a mildewcide, algaecide, and fungicide.
+In this 3-part cocktail are fungicide, mildewcide, and algaecide.

 Unlike other paint products that only contain a mildewcide, our superior product actually prevents the occurrence of photosynthesis.
 In an effort to design an eco-friendly product, our mildewcide solution is zero VOC and it environmentally safe.